wmamills/yocto-genericarm64/beagleplay-firmware-update.md

 * Verify the new U-boot messages are present.

-* As of 2024/03/07 the "new" versions you should see are:
+* For the ~bill.mills link above as of 2024/03/07 the "new" versions you should see are:
   ```
   U-Boot SPL 2024.04-rc3-00066-g485bfe1adbb (Mar 06 2024 - 16:28:36 -0600)
   SYSFW ABI: 3.1 (firmware rev 0x0009 '9.2.5--v09.02.05 (Kool Koala)')